mehdinj/mehdi/README.txt

-Mehdi, Senior, Some R backgorund in programming, Lab section 1A
+Mehdi Nojoumi, Senior, Some R backgorund in programming, Lab section 1A